By Michael Lanza

 Since my first of now many trips into Idaho’s Sawtooths, I’ve often marveled at how these toothy, granite peaks remind me of the High Sierra—without the crowds of hikers found in parts of the Sierra.
 My friend Jeff Wilhelm and I hiked past Arrowhead Lake on the second morning of a four-day trip and immediately agreed we needed to return with fishing poles and stay longer.
 I snapped this photo when Jeff walked out onto the granite spit jutting into the lake.

-See my story about that backpacking in the remote southern Sawtooth Wilderness and “Ask Me: What Are the Best Hikes in Idaho’s Sawtooths?”
+See my story about that backpacking in the remote southern Sawtooth Wilderness and my story “The Best Hikes and Backpacking Trips in Idaho’s Sawtooths.”

 Which puffy should you buy?
 See my review of “The 10 Best Down Jackets” and